savka777/FlowSprite/FlowSprite/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-5.9-blue?style=flat-square&logo=typescript)
 ![Gemini](https://img.shields.io/badge/Google%20Gemini-2.5-orange?style=flat-square)

+## 🏆 Hackathon Win

+SpriteFlow was built for the **[Gemini Vibe Code Hackathon – London](https://cerebralvalley.ai/e/vibe-code-gemini-london)** and **took 1st place**, winning **$50,000 in Gemini API credits** from Google.
+This project started as a rapid prototype in Google AI Studio and grew into a full end-to-end AI-powered sprite and animation pipeline.

 ## 🎯 What is SpriteFlow?

 SpriteFlow is a visual workflow editor that leverages **Google Gemini AI** to generate 2D pixel art sprites and animations for game development.
 Instead of manually drawing sprites, you can: